 Welcome to Gibsons Landing!
 This quaint, waterfront harbour area of Gibsons—centred around Marine Drive and Gower Point Road—is the cultural heartbeat of this coastal community.
 Here you can shop, stroll, and dine all against a stunning backdrop featuring views of Howe Sound, soaring coastal mountains, Keats Island, and the lively Gibsons Harbour.

-Gibsons Landing comes with a storied history: the area is best known as the location behind CBC's famed show, The Beachcombers, which holds claim as the network's longest-running (and arguably most popular) show.
-Gibsons Landing is our very own piece of nostalgic television history—and fans of the show can visit the iconic yellow-and-blue Molly's Reach restaurant, which offers a West Coast-inspired menu and new interior while still retaining the heritage and charm of this coastal landmark.
-(Don't forget to take your photo outside with the Molly's Reach sign!)
+Gibsons Landing comes with a storied history: the area is best known as the location behind CBC's famed show The Beachcombers, which holds claim as the network's longest-running (and arguably most popular) show.
+Gibsons Landing is our very own piece of nostalgic television history—and fans of the show can snap a photo of the iconic yellow-and-blue Molly's Reach restaurant sign, and visit the local museum to check out the "Beachcomber Relics" exhibit.

 Easily walkable with plenty of paths, shops, restaurants, galleries, and museums, Gibsons Landing is the perfect place to spend a leisurely afternoon.